awslabs/duvet/design/query/coverage-model-decisions.md

 This doesn't preclude adding an opt-in strict mode later.
 But the default should be informative, not prescriptive.

+### Update: the coverage check fails structural test annotations

+The shipped coverage check treats `Structural` as `NotExecuted` and fails.
+A `type=test` annotation claims execution-verified coverage; a structural target cannot be verified by execution, so reporting it as passing would overstate what was checked.
+The status itself remains informative — `query` reports `Structural` as a distinct status — but the check enforces that unverifiable-by-execution targets carry `type=implication` instead of `type=test`.
+See design.md §2.4 ("Structural annotations").

 ## Decision 7: Representing unclassified lines (Unknown)

 ### Context